About Scientific Research at Kingdom University

 Establish ambitious yet realistic Research Output Targets for KU & motivate faculty to conduct research (Incentive System, Collaborative Research)

-The Research Committee is headed by the Vice President for Academic Affairs and scientific Research and has in its membership representatives from the colleges and the adviser to the President for Research.
-The Committee meets periodically to discuss the research issues and progress.
+The Research Council is headed by the Vice President for Academic Affairs and Scientific Research and has in its membership representatives from the colleges and the adviser to the President for Research.
+The Council meets periodically to discuss the research issues and progress.

 - Reviewing and updating of the research priorities